Hywel-Stoakes/EmuRTools/README.md

 documented using the [Bookdown](https://bookdown.org) and Rmarkdown packages.

+Elements of the Shiny modules depend on the [Wavesurfer Package](https://github.com/Athospd/wavesurfer) which in turn is an interface for the `wavesurfer.js` JavaScript library (see github page for installation instructions and information on the development of the package).

 ## Installation

 When this package is ready for distribution you can install the released